-In addition to the Central Pine Barrens, there are several other wildfire hazard areas identified as "at risk" to the wildfire hazard by The Nature Conservancy.
-These areas include Edgewood Oak Brush Plains, Connetquot River, Sayville Grasslands, Conscience Point, Mashomack Preserve and Montauk Peninsula (Figure 5.4.16-10).
+In addition to the Central Pine Barrens, there are several other fire dependent conservation areas identified as "at risk" to the wildfire hazard by The Nature Conservancy.
+These areas include Edgewood Oak Brush Plains, Connetquot River, Sayville Grasslands, Conscience Point, Mashomack Preserve and Montauk Peninsula; refer to Figure 5.4.16-10.